How the Aging Brain Affects Thinking

 - Experience mild decreases in the ability to pay attention

 Aging may also bring positive cognitive changes.
-For example, many studies have shown that older adults have more extensive vocabularies and greater knowledge of the depth of meaning of words than younger adults.
-Older adults may also have learned from a lifetime of accumulated knowledge and experiences.
-Whether and how older adults apply this accumulated knowledge, and how the brain changes as a result, is an area of active exploration by researchers.
+For example, many studies have shown that older adults have larger vocabularies and greater knowledge of the depth of meaning of words than younger adults.
+Older adults may also have learned from their many years of accumulated knowledge and experiences.
+Whether and how older adults apply this knowledge, and how the brain changes as a result, is an area that researchers are actively exploring.

 Despite the changes in cognition that may come with age, older adults can still do many of the things they have enjoyed their whole lives.
 Research shows that older adults can still: